coldclimate/omnomfrickinnom/content/blog/2019-07-11-saag-blackpudding.markdown

 date:   2019-07-11 19:54:00
 publishdate:   2019-07-11 19:54:00
 author: oli
-image: "/images/blog/day-marinated-gentle-smoked-ribs-and-wings/day-marinated-gentle-smoked-ribs-and-wings-8.jpg"
+image: "/images/blog/saag-blackpudding-01.jpg"
-tags: ["bbq", "garlic", "pork", "chicken", "apple wood"]
+tags: ["spicy","black pudding", "saag"]
 ---

 Recently I've been cooking a lot of spiced spinach dishes.
 It's a tonne of green vegetables, full of spicy goodness and if you squint you can convince yourself it's healthy.